Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/3-upload-photos.md

 	</script>
 	```

-	The purpose of this code is simple: to display an open-file dialog when the user clicks the page's **Upload** button, and to upload the selected image when the dialog is dismissed.
+	The purpose of this code is simple: to display an open-file dialog when the user clicks the page's **Upload Photo** button, and to upload the selected image when the dialog is dismissed.
 It works by using jQuery to simulate clicks of the buttons in a hidden file-upload control defined in **index.html**:

 	```html
 	<div style="display: none">